 Making Universal Health Coverage (UHC) a reality in Myanmar hinges on the support and participation of civil society – bringing their local expertise and community networks into the broader effort to ensure health for all.
 As part of the process of building understanding of and support for UHC in Chin State, Myanmar, Community Partners International (CPI) and Pyi Gyi Khin organized a Civil Society Organizations (CSO) Health Forum in Hakha, Chin State, on May 17 and 18, 2018.

 A recent escalation of conflict in Kachin State, Myanmar, has displaced more than 5,000 people from their homes, and many more remain trapped in conflict zones.
 On May 12 and 13, 2018, in partnership with the Humanitarian Coordination Initiative (HCI), Community Partners International (CPI) provided emergency food packages to 200 displaced families sheltering in Tanai township.
 The packages contained rice, oil, salt, chickpeas and sardines to ensure that families have access to adequate nutrition during this emergency period.
-CPI is continuing to monitor the situation to identify ways that we can effectively support populations affected and displaced by this conflict.
+CPI is continuing to monitor the situation to identify ways that we can support populations affected and displaced by this conflict.

 For the seventh consecutive year, Community Partners International (CPI) has earned the full 4-Star rating for best practice financial stewardship, transparency and accountability from Charity Navigator, the largest and most-utilized independent nonprofit evaluator in the U. S. The rating includes a perfect 100% score for transparency and accountability.